 We are offering Capped GEARS Linked to an unequally weighted basket of four ETFs.
-The return on the principal amount is subject to, and will not exceed, the predetermined Maximum Gain, which will be determined on the Trade Date.
+The return on the principal amount is subject to, and will not exceed, the predetermined Maximum Gain.
 The Securities are offered at a minimum investment of 100 Securities at the Price to Public described below.
-The indicative Maximum Gain range for the Securities is listed below.
-The actual Maximum Gain will be determined on the Trade Date.